 Before we begin…

-Welcome to our brand new SHRMLabs Newsletter.
-We are expanding our newsletter to now bring you the best possible information from leaders in HR technology and transformation.
+Welcome to our brand new SHRMLabs newsletter.
+We are expanding our resources to bring you the best possible information from leaders in HR technology and transformation.
 The SHRMLabs team is very excited to share this with you and please feel free to share your thoughts with us here.

 My name is Trevor Schachner, Product Manager and Workplace Innovation Specialist at SHRMLabs.
 You will hear from me as well as my colleagues every other week with the release of each new edition.
 I’m excited to introduce Zubin Davar, our contributor for the second part of our 4-part change management series.
 Over to you Zubin!

 Mastering HR-Led Transformations: The Crucial Role of Change Management